angular/angular/aio/content/guide/build.md

   </code-example>

-The CLI uses [Autoprefixer](https://github.com/postcss/autoprefixer) to ensure compatibility with different browser and browser versions.
-You might find it necessary to target specific browsers or exclude certain browser versions from your build.

 To override the internal configuration, add a new file named `.browserslistrc`, to the project directory, that specifies the browsers you want to support:

   <code-example format="none" language="text">